Ateuluz/backend-django-basics/README.md

 The first thing to do is to create the environment in which the work will be done by using ```python -m venv env``` command on the terminal.
 Will be activated with ```.\env\Scripts\activate```.

+Now, installing `django` will be the next step, step for which the `pip install django` command will be used.

 ---